Energy-Pathways-Group/GLOceanKit/Matlab/InternalWaveModel/README.md

 y = (0:N-1)*dy;
 z = (0:nLevels-1)*(-wavemodel.Lz/(2*(nLevels-1)));
 ```
-Now we can call the various Lagrangian methods to return the dynamical fields at those positions,
+Now we can call the various Lagrangian methods to return the dynamical fields at those positions.
+First, we need to specify how we want to interpolate the gridded dynamical fields.
+The two most obvious choices are `'exact'`, if we want to use spectral interpolation, or `'spline'`, if we wan

 ```matlab
 [u,v,w] = wavemodel.VelocityAtTimePosition(t,x,y,z);